San Marcos Growers LogoSan Marcos Growers

 Some sources list Harry Butterfield as the originator of Echeveria 'Blue Curls' but others attribute it to Frank Reinelt.
 Harry Butterfield, was a known hybridizer of Echeveria.
 An article in the Cactus and Succulent Society of America (CSSA) Journal titled "Echeverias for the Fancier" was about a talk Butterfield gave to the California Cactus and Succulent Society on Nov.
 8, 1953 where he reviewed the known species and hybrids of Echeveria (unfortunately w/o mentioning 'Blue Curls').
 Butterfield was also known to have created several named hybrids of Echeveria gibbiflora, which would be one of the presumed parents of 'Blue Curls'.
 Mr. Reinelt, who operated Vetterle and Reinelt Nursery in Capitola, California, was more famous for his primrose, begonia and delphiniums but also worked with succulent plants.
 This hybrid is noted as the sister seedling to another well-known cultivar, 'Blue Waves'.
 Both plants have nice color and form and are good for contrasting with narrow or smaller foliage plants.
 We grew this interesting dark cultivar from 2009 to 2018 from plants acquired from the micropropagation laboratory (tissue culture) at Longview Horticulture in New Zealand and the image used on this webpage is from them as well.

-This information about Echeveria 'Blue Curls' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Echeveria 'Blue Curls' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]